ibmresilient/resilient-community-apps/fn_secureworks_ctp/doc/README.md

 ---
 ## Poller
-Threaded Poller runs continuously while the integration is running.
+The integration poller runs continuously while the integration is running.

 * The poller creates a Resilient incident for each Secureworks CTP ticket returned matching the search criteria.
 * The user can specify which of the following Secureworks CTP ticket types to be searched during polling: